- Discovering Malta

 3. If you are interested in certain restaurants for dinner reservations or honestly eating at all, make reservations!
 We were turned away from many places as they were booked out the whole night, even into the wee hours.
 Places were packed, and this was during Covid!

 5. For the most part, parking is free.
 But do not park where residents are only allowed.
 This island has a ton of cars and not much space.
-Park only where you are designated to park as a tourist, or the fines could be pricey.
+Park only where you are designated as a tourist, or the fines could be pricey.

-6. Driving this Island was much easier than we expected.
+6. Driving on this Island was much easier than we expected.
 Our cell phone GPS was flawless.
 In the cities, if you stay patient, you will be fine.
 We did find Malta drivers a bit aggressive, but after we went to Sicily and Naples, in hindsight, it was pretty mild.